garylirocks/quickrefs/azure.markdown

 - Storage

-  - Each VM has at least two VHDs, one for OS, another one for temporary storage, and can add additional disks
+  - Each VM has at least two VHDs, one for OS (`/dev/sda` on Linux), another one for temporary storage (`/mnt` on Linux, stores the swap file), and can add additional disks
   - VHDs are page blobs in Azure Storage
   - two options for managing the relationship between the storage account and each VHD:
     - unmanaged disks: you are responsible for the storage account, an account is capable of supporting 40 standard VHDs, it's hard to scale out